devkit-io/serverless-lambda-cron-cdk/README.md

 ## Overview

 This repository provides a starter kit for setting up cron jobs using AWS Lambda.
-It includes the necessary AWS Cloud Development Kit (CDK) deployment code, as well as the source code for the Lambda function.
+It includes the necessary AWS Cloud Development Kit (CDK) deployment code, a CI/CD pipeline, as well as the source code for the Lambda function.

 The kit is designed to be easily configurable and deployable, allowing for quick setup and iteration.
 It's ideal for developers looking to automate tasks on a schedule using AWS Lambda.